The Haunted History of the Stanley Hotel, Estes Park

 This Estes Park haunted hotel is supposedly home to numerous ghosts, one being the past owner’s wife Flora.
 If you’re lucky enough, she may play you something on the piano.

 Both guests and employees have reported various paranormal phenomena in the hotel.
-Two of the spirits that are most frequently reported are that of the past owner, F.O.
-Stanley and his wife, Flora.
+Two of the most frequently reported spirits are that of the past owner, F.O.
+Stanley, and his wife, Flora.
 It is reported that Flora continues to play the piano in the ballroom, which her husband gave her as a gift to celebrate the hotel’s opening.

 Guests and employees of the hotel have reported hearing music coming from the ballroom on numerous occasions.
 Several people have also witnessed the piano keys moving on their own.
 Others have reported actually seeing the apparition of a woman sitting on the bench and playing the piano.

 With ornate features, exquisite portraits, and huge mirrors, there’s much to distract you with on the Stanley Hotel’s grand staircase.

 In 2016 a guest was snapping photos when they captured what looks to be an apparition of a woman in a black dress, standing at the top of the stairs.
 The guest claims there was nothing up there that could have caused such an anomaly.

 Also dubbed “The Vortex”, by many, the staircase area is said to be a spiral of energy, which spirits can use to transport themselves rapidly throughout the hotel.

 A popular spot with the ghost of the past owner’s wife, Flora, the concert hall is also the preferred hangout for another of the Stanley Hotel’s most famous ghosts, Paul.